ritvik-iyer/accidents/README.md

 # US Traffic Accidents
 This is the final project for UC Berkeley's Stat 154: Modern Statistical Prediction and Machine Learning.

+You can access our project write-up detailing our [data exploration and modeling process here](https://docs.google.com/document/d/1PjUDqpe5N5x2NrxIcIoJ_JW96UhzMZYn4rsMwpFlmDo/edit?usp=sharing).
 The models produced in this project have been submitted to the class [Kaggle competition hosted here](https://www.kaggle.com/c/stat154-final-project/data).

 #### Project Status: Completed